turicas/rows/docs/cli.md

 Yep, you can SQL-query any supported file format!
 Each of the source files will be a table inside an in-memory SQLite database, called `table1`, ..., `tableN`.
-If the `--output` is not specified, `rows` will print a table on the standard output.
+If the `--output` is not specified, `rows` will print a table to the standard output.

 Usage: `rows query [OPTIONS] QUERY SOURCES...`